mrileyclark/Landing-Page-with-Countdown/README.md

-# Landing Page with Countdown
+# Record Store Landing Page with Dynamic Countdown ⏳

+This project is a landing page for a record store, featuring a dynamic countdown timer to a specified launch date.

 ****

-A project to work on utilizing date objects and using a countdown feature for a company landing page.

 Link to project: [https://mrileyclark.github.io/Landing-Page-with-Countdown/]